asmagill/SimpleScheduler/README.md

 ~~~cpp
 SimpleTask SimpleScheduler.resumeTask(SimpleTask theTask, bool resetCycle = false) ;
 ~~~
 Resumes a paused task (or does nothing if it is not currently paused).
 If `resetCycle` is passed in and is `true`, then the `SimpleTask->lastRun` field is set to the current value of `millis()` so that the next run will occur after `SimpleTask->period` ms have occured.
-If is `false` or not specified, then `SimpleTask->lastRun` is untouched, and it is likely that the task will trigger immediately (during the next `SimpleScheduler.checkQueue()` call), depnding upon how much time has passed.
+If is `false` or not specified, then `SimpleTask->lastRun` is untouched, and it is likely that the task will trigger immediately (during the next `SimpleScheduler.checkQueue()` call), depending upon how much time has passed.
 Returns the task pointer.

 ~~~cpp
 SimpleTask SimpleScheduler.removeTask(SimpleTask theTask) ;